keenethics/test-microsoft-botframework-attendance/README.md

 # Attendance

+# Attendance is a chat bot application which allows employees to take a day off in an easy and comfortable way.
+# The goal of this project is automating that process.

 ## Run the app:

 Clone repository and use node and npm versions in package.json file, install them if not already installed.